ncochard/synology-surveilllance-station-switch-home-mode/README.md

     }

 # Step 5: Upload the code to the Disk Station
-Make sure that the appliction Node.js is installed on your Synology Disk Station.
+Make sure that the application Node.js is installed on your Synology Disk Station.

 On your Synology Disk Station, create a user e.g. `api_user` which only has access to the Synology Surveillance Station application.
 In that user's home folder, create a new folder with the name e.g. `switch-home-mode` and upload the following files into it.